soham2312/NotionAutomation/README.md

-# Fetching Notion Session Token JSON File and Using the Script
+# Notion Team Members Automation

 ## Project Overview
 This project provides a Python script to fetch user details from a Notion workspace using the Notion API.
 It requires a valid Notion session token (notion_session.json) to authenticate and interact with the Notion platform.